gitjps/Node-RED-Backend-and-Frontend/README.md

 # Node-RED-Cloudant-CRUD

 This Node-RED flow can be used to perform CREATE, READ, UPDATE and DELETE operations against a Cloudant database.
+It is an simple way to provide data store for hackathons, prototypes etc..

 ** UNDER CONSTRUCTION **